crosstown/Worddrag/README.md

 Clone this repository into your local machine using the terminal (mac) or Gitbash (PC)
 > git clone https://github.com/crosstown/Worddrag.git

-CD to the folder cd maze
+CD to the folder cd worddrag